Trusted-AI-Labs/ALAMBIC/docs/ForDevelopers/new_data.md

 # Checklist
 - [ ] Add the (acronym, full name) tuple in the DATA_CHOICES list in the constantes.py script
 - [ ] (Opt.)
-Modifiy the GeneralInfoInputForm in alambic_app > forms > forms.py to add any check of the import file as needed.
+Modify the GeneralInfoInputForm in alambic_app > forms > forms.py to add any check of the import file as needed.
 - [ ] Create a form in alambic_app > forms > data folder for the processing/features linked to the data
 - [ ] Add the form in the init script for import
 - [ ] Add the acronym and form correspondence in the function get_form_data in alambic_app > utils > data_management.py